Xilinx/Vitis_Libraries/quantitative_finance/docs/src/benchmark.rst

 Test Overview
 --------------

-Here are benchmarks of the Vitis Quantitative_Finance Library using the Vitis environment.
+Here are benchmarks of the AMD Vitis |trade| Quantitative_Finance Library using the Vitis environment.

 .. _l2_vitis_quantitative_finance: